 As we mentioned before, elevating your legs can have lots of positive effects on your health.
 Here are some easy steps for elevating your legs correctly:

-3. Keep your legs elevated for about 15 minutes, and repeat this three to four times daily.
+- Keep your legs elevated, with a slight bend at the knee, for about 15 minutes, and repeat this three to four times daily.

 You may also utilize the wall for an alternative exercise.
 Lie on the floor, slide your buttocks to the wall, and place a pillow under your head.
 Extend your legs upward, resting them against the wall with a straight posture.
 This technique, frequently employed in yoga, is highly praised by many practitioners as a favored stretching exercise.
 Ensure that you maintain the position for only 5 to 10 minutes to prevent excessive strain on your heels, knees, or spine.